Edinburgh-Genome-Foundry/Sequeduct_Methyl/demo/README.md

 The PDF report is structured into sections for each sample (barcode), with subsections containing methylation visualisations per modification type per methylase pattern.
 A description of the sections is outlined below.

-The cover page appears at the front, detailing the project name, the number of samples analysed, and the methylases present:
+The cover page appears at the front, detailing the project name, the number of samples analysed, and the investigated methylase patterns:

 <p align="center">
 <img alt="Cover page" title="Sequeduct Methyl" src="images/1_Cover.png" width="800">